 Sampling of natural populations

 As herbarium specimen collections generally capture only a single individual from one locality, we sought to corroborate the patterns revealed in our biogeographic analysis of herbarium specimens by collecting population samples from regions of sympatry and allopatry.
-In addition to reference populations of the pure species and one hybrid population previously sampled (Groh et al. 2019), we sampled two further A. flavescens-like populations in regions of range contact with A. formosa.
+In addition to reference populations of the pure species and one hybrid population previously sampled (Groh et al. 2019), we sampled two further A. flavescens-like populations in regions of range contact with A. formosa where introgression was previously suspected (Curtis Björk and Jamie Fenneman, personal communication 2017) .
 The two A. flavescens-like populations were located at Mission Ridge ski resort in the Wenatchee Mountains of Washington State (WA), USA, and on Cheops Mountain within Glacier National Park in the Columbia Mountains of BC.
 We also included data from a suspected introgressed A. formosa population along the Pavilion-Clinton Highway, approximately 20 km away from the previously characterized hybrid population in the Marble Range, BC (Groh et al. 2019).
 All sampled populations are listed with details in Table 1.

 We haphazardly sampled plants with post-anthesis flowers for phenotypic data.
 For each plant, we first photographed the outer face of the sepal whorl for a single flower and a SpyderCheckr 24 color card (DatacolorTM, Lawrenceville, New Jersey) under the same lighting conditions and camera settings for color standardization.
 Plants were then collected at the crown and pressed.
 To quantify human-visible variation in sepal coloration from red to yellow, we extracted relative values of red and green reflectance from color-calibrated images in the RGB color space (Bergman and Beehner 2008).
 The ratio of mean red to green reflectance was centered around zero by log-transformation.
 We measured floral characters on pressed specimens and calculated discriminant scores for individuals from sampled populations under an equal prior probability for each species.
 Size-correction was performed as described above, and size-adjusted discriminant scores of sampled populations were then transformed by the same sigmoid function used for herbarium specimens.